metarutaiga/FBXSDK/readme.txt

 2.1 Fixed Issues

-    * [FBXX-1225] Security Improvements.
-    * Alembic code has been fully namespaced to avoid duplicated function conflicts when applications link the FBX SDK and other Alembic libraries.
+    * [FBXX-1303] Crash when deleting NURBS created with FbxGeometryConverter::ConvertPatchToNurbsSurface()
+    * [FBXX-1280] Invalid pointer access
+    * [FBXX-1257] Invalid value for a malloc
+    * [FBXX-1143] Collada reader
+    * [FBXX-1140] Crash in FbxGeometryConverter::Triangulate with huge poly count (60 millions +)

 2.2 Known Issues

 3. RELEASE NOTES FROM PREVIOUS RELEASES
 ---------------------------------------
+2017.1.1

+    Fixed some global HDF5 symbols that were missed during the previous namespacing.
+These symbols only caused an issue on Linux builds when an application links with both the FBX SDK and its own version of Alembic/HDF5 libraries static libraries.

+2017.1

+    * [FBXX-1225] Security Improvements.
+    * Alembic code has been fully namespaced to avoid duplicated function conflicts when applications link the FBX SDK and other Alembic libraries.

 2017.0.2

     * [FBXX-1207] FBX SDK library for VS2015 builds with the Target Platform Version 10.0.10586.0

 2017.0.1